immanuelfodor/shaarli-markdown-toolbar/README.md

 ### Edit Link page

-After plugin enabled and the [Shaarli Descriptor Plugin](https://github.com/immanuelfodor/shaarli-descriptor)'s `DESCRIPTION_ROWS` parameter is set to `12` to have more space in the editor area:
+After plugin enabled and the [Shaarli Descriptor Plugin](https://github.com/immanuelfodor/shaarli-descriptor)'s `DESCRIPTION_ROWS` parameter is set to `12` to have more vertical space in the editor area:

 ![Shaarli Markdown Toolbar edit link page](screenshots/shaarli-markdown-toolbar-editlink.png)